ez-framework/ez-framework/README.md

 5. Config: Easy way to update config and password via key-value store and HTTP.
 [DONE]

 6. Config & IoT+WS: Easy way to receive config update through public websocket endpoint.

-  * Server [Done]

-  * Client

-7. IoT+WS: Easy way to scale websocket via pubsub.
-[WONT DO]

-  * Give this to customer to implement, they have everything they need including Nats.
+[DONE]

+  * TODO: The client loop needs to handle error and sudden termination.
+It also have to retry infinitely.

-8. Jobs: Easy way to schedule cron via leader functionality.
+7. Jobs: Easy way to schedule cron via leader functionality.

-9. Jobs: Easy way to have round robin worker via Jetstream as queue.
+8. Jobs: Easy way to have round robin worker via Jetstream as queue.

-10. Security: LDAP ready with concepts of groups.
+9. Security: LDAP ready with concepts of groups.

-11. Security: Custom username+password via basic auth.
+10. Security: Custom username+password via basic auth.